GSA/digitalgov.gov/content/post/2017-05-15-webinar-recap-measuring-your-mobile-users.md

 date: 2017-05-15 11:00:23 -0400
 title: 'Webinar Recap\: Measuring Your Mobile Users'
 summary: 'The Digital Analytics Program (DAP) offers no cost, hosted web analytics to federal agencies.
-In November 2016, the Office of Management and Budget (OMB) issued Memorandum M-17-06, &ldquo;Policies for Federal Agency Public Websites and Digital Services,&rdquo; which requires federal websites to incorporate the DAP’sJavaScript code for website analytics.
+In November 2016, the Office of Management and Budget (OMB) issued Memorandum M-17-06, &ldquo;Policies for Federal Agency Public Websites and Digital Services,&rdquo; which requires federal websites to incorporate the DAP’s JavaScript code for website analytics.
 The DAP Learning Series\: Measuring Your'
 authors: [lisa-bari]
 categories:
   - Metrics